Journal submission guidelines

 Your first point of contact will be to email our managing editor at firstname.lastname@example.org.
 Please include a little about yourself and your idea in your email, and include a draft if you have one.
 We have a Dropbox for large files like video, and can accept files from sharing and cloud services.

 Can you help me get started?

 Of course!
 Our editing team can help you come up with ideas, or with refining an existing idea.
 We can also offer guidance and technical support when it comes to getting photos and videos to accompany your submission.

 We strive to make our editing process as careful, flexible and transparent as possible, so don’t be afraid to get in touch and pitch us something.

 All content will be licensed under Creative Commons — Attribution-No Derivative Works 3.0 United States.
 You retain the full rights to your submissions.

-IAABC has the right to distribute your content on the website and also across other media including social media.
+The IAABC Foundation has the right to distribute your content on the website and also across other media including social media.

 We want the journal to be a source of unique content, so we strongly discourage submitting any work that has previously been published elsewhere.
 Plagiarism will result in your content being refused, or removed from the site—this includes photos and videos.
 Please only include media if you own the copyright or have permission for its use.
 We can supply you with a media release form to give to clients and other sources of video and images.

 For more information, contact us using this form